 What’s my point in the Seinfeld reference?
 A product’s success depends greatly on the Operations Manager’s sensibilities and ability to wear many different hats.

 • Before releasing the product to large-volume production levels, it needs to be tested in a variety of ways (mechanical, electrical, reliability, quality, and manufacturing).
 Just like gathering feedback from audiences and critics.

 • End-user documentation needs to be written and finalized.
 Like Larry David finding a template for how separate storylines that initially seemed quite disparate would ultimately intersect and make sense.

 • Feedback collected from testing needs to be rolled into the production release of the product.
 And audience feedback to the show validates what jokes work and which don’t.
 Without this kind of feedback, we might never have seen George Costanza’s struggles with the manipulative Bubble Boy.

 At Arena, we get the incredible responsibility Operations Managers have.
 They are the impresarios of the products they create.
 And they run product development as if they were the owners and operators of their small businesses.
 Arena was designed to make the life of the Operations Manager easier and support their entire distributed supply chain.
 Arena allows Operations Managers to open the show and make their product a success.
 No laugh track required.

-Click to read how Nutanix’s VP of Operations David Sangster and Swan Valley Medical’s COO Laurence Sampson were able to save money, reduce risks, and ensure operational excellence by using Arena’s product development platform.
+Click to read how Nutanix’s COO, David Sangster, and Swan Valley Medical’s COO Laurence Sampson were able to save money, reduce risks, and ensure operational excellence by using Arena’s product development platform.
 And here’s a great blog in which Roost’s PLM Operations Manager Jim Van Patten talks shop.